 Spreadsheets offer a whole new way of handling and analyzing any information.
 That’s why people use Microsoft Excel so much.
-But since Google Suite has become so popular these days, many professionals and individuals migrate to Google Sheets.
+But since Google Workspace has become so popular these days, many professionals and individuals migrate to Google Sheets.
 Mainly because it is a free tool that you can use online.
 Needless to say, the list of benefits of a tool with these characteristics goes on and on.

 Some people may question if Sheets is as good as Excel, if it does the same things, and accepts the same formulas… And the answer is yes!
 It does.
 It has so many features, and it is as useful as the other spreadsheet programs available on the market.